---->

 predictions could at most be predictions of probabilities and

-full-prediction laws of nature and held that a valid theory's
+full-prediction laws of nature science and held that a valid theory's

-necessary 'unseens' like his spacetime continuum would be
+necessary 'unseens' like his spacetime continuum would actually be

 observable if only indirectly.
-But force field and spacetime
+But force fields and spacetime

 continua perhaps fit uneasily with eachother and uneasily with the